 David and Sarah

 My wife, Mary, was diagnosed with breast cancer in January, 2012.
-Confronting this, she learned a very personal lesson from the Psalmist, who said, "Thy eyes beheld my unformed substance; in thy book were written, everyone on of them, the days that were formed for me, when as yet there was none of them."
+Confronting this, she learned a very personal lesson from the Psalmist, who said, "Thy eyes beheld my unformed substance; in thy book were written, every one of them, the days that were formed for me, when as yet there was none of them."
 She says, "This illness is not a surprise to God, and will not shorten my life, because He has determined my days."
 I am so thankful that she learned that, so she could teach it to me for when my kidneys failed that summer.
 Facing dialysis or transplant, my prayer was what the apostle Paul wrote to the Philippians, that whether by life or by death Jesus Christ would be glorified in my body.

 As we were preparing for me to start dialysis, my nephrologist encouraged us to also start the process for transplant.
 So, we did.
 Both of my wonderful daughters immediately offered to donate, but I was against that, as there had always been a question whether perhaps my kidney problem was hereditary.
 In addition, some friends also asked to be considered as donors.
 I was overwhelmed by such love!
-I had always known that these people loved me, but this was a demonstration of love that I was not prepared for.
+I had always known that these people loved me, but this was a demonstration of love for which I was not prepared.
 The team at Iowa Methodist Medical Center was incredible.
 They were supportive throughout, and assured me that everyone, and especially my daughters, would be checked thoroughly, so that if there were ANY indication of hereditary kidney disease or other problems, they would not be accepted as donors.